Wealth creation and passive income streams really can be put on autopilot. The secret is to implement the absolute best strategy for you.

 They simply execute on proven strategies.
 In fact, it’s been said that settlers prosper, pioneers get slaughtered.

-Below are some ideas that are proven to work if you implement them correctly.
+Here are some money making ideas that are proven to work if you implement them correctly.

 a) Have a smartphone app built that you can bring to the market.